 I love the 1931 Dr. Jekyll and Mr. Hyde, but there’s one thing about the film that bothers me every time I watch it.
 It’s Mr, Hyde’s goofy appearance—more funny than menacing.
 I admire the technical machinations whereby the colours of Fredric March’s makeup were modified and amplified by the use of coloured filters (the film is of course in black and white) and all that ingenious stuff, but I can never get past a certain restiveness about Wally Westmore’s Hyde-makeup—no matter how influential the creature’s wild simian look eventually became in the nether world of comic books and pulp horror magazines.

-Gary Michael Dault is a much-published critic, writer, painter, teacher and blogger who has left the city to live in a small town on the Lake Ontario between Toronto and Montreal.
+GARY MICHAEL DAULT is a writer and critic who has been published in many periodicals since the 1970s.
+He is also a painter, teacher and blogger who has left the city to live in a small town on Lake Ontario between Toronto and Montreal. garymichaeldault.com

 This article was first published in The Journal of Wild Culture, December 8, 2013.

 Thanks for pointing out that Hyde had a girlfiend, as well as Jekyll: I had forgotten that.
 What has always struck me and which must be on purpose is how the name Jekyll seems more appropriate for the villainous half of the person, but belongs to the good doctor.

 Gaslight (Ingrid Bergman, Charles Boyer) would make a good subject here, though the dichotomy is different.
 And almost any Hitchcock film.